eduardzapadinsky/Exchange-Rates/README.md

 ## Install

 1. Download or clone
+2. Run using Docker:
+   docker-compose up --build
+   or
+   Run manually:
-2. Create environment:
+  * Create environment:
    python -m venv venv
-3. Activate environment:
+  * Activate environment:
    source venv/Scripts/activate
-4. Install requirements:
+  * Install requirements:
    pip install -r requirements.txt
-5. Run app in exchange_rates folder:
+  * Run app in exchange_rates folder:
    python manage.py runserver 8000

-6. Use browser (with in-build Django API interface) or command line for the next query examples:
+3. Use browser (with in-build Django API interface) or command line for the next query examples:
   * To query operation 1, run this command (which should have the value 5.2768 as the returning information):
    curl http://127.0.0.1:8000/api/exchanges/gbp/2023-01-02/
   * To query operation 2, run this command (which should have the minimum and maximum value as the returning